 - Plagiarism, which is defined as the unacknowledged use of another's work, with the clear intent of passing the work on as one's own.
 [See individual program policies on plagiarism.] - Submitting critical, scholarly, or creative work, or any work products that have been prepared in whole or in part by others without appropriate acknowledgement or citation. - Falsifying data, information, or citations in work submitted. - Altering any VCFA form, record, or document; forging the signature of any VCFA student, faculty, or staff member. - Acting to prevent others from completing their work; willfully disrupting, damaging, or destroying the work of others. - Tampering in any way with College computer systems; copying or destroying computer files, programs, software, or manuals without proper authority.

-See the individual program sections for program-specific procedures regarding plagiarism and academic honesty.
+Individual programs may have more program-specific details regarding plagiarism and academic honesty.